PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/programming/02-app-constants/+page.md

 </script>

 # 2. App Constants
-This tutorial will teach you what constants in programming are, and how you can create them in a Bagawork app.
+This tutorial will teach you what constants in programming are, and how you can create them in a BagaWork app.